ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 In the first method, you navigate to the **Create** section within the Customer panel, where you'll encounter a list of various **Document Types**.

-Upon selecting a **Document Type**, a window titled **New Customer** will open.
-This allows you to proceed with the creation process tailored to the chosen **Document Type**.
+Upon selecting a **Document Type**, a window will open, which allows you to proceed with the creation process tailored to the chosen **Document Type**.

 ![Pictures](pictures/Customer_Create_section_27_02.png)

 The second approach entails using the New button located on the **Customers** table.
 Clicking this button will display a menu containing various **Document Types**.

-After selecting a **Document** type from the menu, a **New Customer** window will appear, enabling you to create this specific type of customer.
+After selecting a **Document** type from the menu, window will appear, enabling you to create this specific type of customer.

 ![Pictures](pictures/Customer_create_new_button_27_02.png)

-Once you access the **New Customer** window, you can input the desired information into the fields and checkboxes.
+Once you access the window, you can input the desired information into the fields and checkboxes.

 Filling out these fields now will streamline the process when executing a **Sales Order**, as the customer information you provide here will be automatically populated in the **Sales Order** form, saving you time.